akglali/ritual/README.md

 When you run the script, you will see the following menu:

     Select an option:
-    1. Off-chain
+    1. Run The Node
-    2. On-chain
+    2. Offchain
+    3. Onchain
-    3. Payment
+    4. Payment
-    4. Node Check
+    5. Node Run Check
-    5. Exit
+    6. Exit

-# 1-) Offchain
+# 1-) Run the node
-If you run the offchain option more than once please make sure you accept override option that will show.
+If you run the node option more than once please make sure you accept override option that will show.

     Adding Docker GPG key and repository...
     File '/usr/share/keyrings/docker-archive-keyring.gpg' exists.
 Overwrite? (y/N) y

-# 2-) Onchain
+# 3-) Onchain

 It is important to open a new terminal and watch logs by: